Do you live in a safe neighbourhood?

 If your idea of Neighbourhood Watch is older folk being nosy, then thankfully, you couldn’t be future from the truth.

 Over 2 million UK residents are involved in a Neighbourhood Watch scheme.
-Together they help to reduce crime and anti-social behaviour while building stronger local communities.
+Together they help to reduce crime and anti-social behaviour while building stronger local communities and safe neighbourhoods.

 Neighbourhood Watch is about making sure that fewer people feel afraid, vulnerable or isolated in the place where they live.